Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - One of the strongest attributes they possess is loyalty.
 The bee is very loyal to the hive and to the queen.
 It shows honor, duty, and consistency in performing their tasks.
 They travel around to pollinate the flowers, then go back to the hive.
 Once done, they will go back out to do it again.
 They are a symbol of unity and family.
 Once you understand how loyal they are, you will have a new respect for their species.

 - This insect is a perfect example of a structured life.
 The hard work that they exhibit can't be unnoticed.
 They symbolize hard work and sacrifice.
-If it wasn't for this hard work and dedication, many of the flowers and crops of today wouldn't even exist.
+If it weren't for this hard work and dedication, many of the flowers and crops of today wouldn't even exist.
 That is how important they are to us.

 - Protection and defense are a few other symbols that they represent.
-They are usually not aggressive insects and in most cases, if you don't bother them, they won't bother you.
+They are usually not aggressive insects, and in most cases, if you don't bother them, they won't bother you.
 They are not like wasp or hornets.
 However, when it comes to them, the hive, or the queen, all bets are off.
-They will protect themselves, the queen, and the hive at all cost.
+They will protect themselves, the queen, and the hive at all costs.
 If it involves them losing their own life, so be it.
 They are the ultimate symbol of sacrifice and protection in such cases.

 - Last but not least, the tattoo can be a symbol of sweetness, for obvious reasons.
 This can also mean a sweet life.